plausible/docs/docs/register-account.md

 We'll send you an email to verify your email address.
 Look for an email with the subject line "**Activate your Plausible free trial**".
 Click on the link within that email to verify your email address and activate your Plausible Analytics account.

+Don't see this email in your inbox?
+Please check your spam folder and contact support@plausible.io if the problem persists.

 ## Set up your account password

 That will take you to the page where you have to set up your account password.
 Create a secure password using your password manager and click on the "**Set password**" button.